edumunozsala/online-gaming-mlops-project/docs/installation.md

 ```bash
 make copy-files-s3
 ```
-Or copy them manually yo the S3 bucket.
+Or copy them manually to the S3 bucket.

 5. You can access the applications through the following URLs:
 - http://localhost:6789 - Mage